 Facebook Pages get a lot of search engine respect.
-Even "big business" takes them as seriously as they do with their own corporate websites.
+They're a good way for you to control how the first page of Google looks for your brand or company name - even "big business" takes them as seriously as they do with their own corporate websites.
 Learn what the big deal is about, and how you can make your own from scratch!

 What's your interest level in Facebook Pages?

 Tell me about yourself!

 What is a Facebook Page?

 A Facebook Page is a single page that you can create off of the Facebook.com domain for anything you want...a particular subject you like: a celebrity, a business profile, whatever your heart desires (as long as you have the legal rights to do so).
 Think of it as a one-page meeting place, with information, links, a message forum box, RSS and anything else you want.
 Best yet, anyone can create them.
 All you need is a Facebook account!

 These days, everyone and everything important, famous or notable has a Facebook Page -- from the US Air Force, to Intel and LeBron James.
 The obvious question is "how do I get one for myself?"
 That's what this resource is all about!

 Facebook Pages are important for a few reasons.
 They can show up prominently in search engine results.
 You can get unlimited "fans" for your Facebook Page, and really tap into that massive audience that is 'Facebook.'
 It's an awesome way to get new people to discover whatever it is you have to offer.
 So, unless you want to create your own social networking site the hard way, a Facebook Page is like a free, specialized social networking mailing list that you can reach out to at any time!